HectorMacassa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - this script gives everyone execution permission 8-james bond - this script gives the owner and group no permission,the user gets all permission 9-john_doe - this scrip gives the following permissions -rwxr-x-wx
+7-everybody - this script gives everyone execution permission 8-james bond - this script gives the owner and group no permission,the user gets all permission 9-john_doe - this scrip gives the following permissions -rwxr-x-wx 10-mirror_permissions - this script that mirrors the mode of the source file